-The Authority must pay or credit surplus funds to the Constituent Councils in proportion to their Shares to the extent the Board determines the Authority can afford to pay having regard to future expenditure the Business Plan anticipates be incurred.
+- 61.1 The Authority must-pay or credit operating surplus funds to the Constituent -Councils in proportion to the common fleet collection percentages of the corresponding year their Shares (see clause 57.4) to the extent the-Board determines the Authority can afford to pay having regard to future expenditure the Business Plan anticipates be incurred. - 61.2 Consistent with Clause 61.1 above, in the event of the Authority needing to fund an operating shortfall or loss, Constituen Councils will be charged in proportion to the common fleet collection percentages of the corresponding year.